gamesbook/pyprototypr/docs/card_decks.rst

 - the first is the condition that must matched, enclosed in curly brackets ``"{{...}}"``
-- the second is the shape that must be drawn if the conditiion is matched
+- the second is the shape that must be drawn if the condition is matched

 The match condition contains three parts, all separated by spaces: